U.S. Export Regulatory Framework

 BIS regulations determine:

-These regulations apply to the majority of U.S. commercial exports.
+These regulations apply to the majority of U.S. Export Regulatory Framework / commercial exports.

 Official source: